 Yes!
 We provide the training you will need on site.
 No previous construction experience is required to volunteer with us.
 Please be aware that construction is a physically demanding activity.

-At our construction sites: Volunteers age 16-17 may build only with their parent/legal guardian building along with them and may not use power tools.
+At our construction sites: Volunteers age 16-17 may build only with their own parent/legal guardian building along with them and may not use power tools.
 Ages 18+ may volunteer independently.
-All volunteers under 18 must complete our online waiver and have a (paper) waiver signed by their parent/legal guardian.
+All volunteers under 18 must complete our online waiver and mail a (paper) waiver signed by their parent/legal guardian to our Warminster offices before volunteering.
 Please understand these are safety and insurance restrictions.

-At our ReStore: Volunteers ages 14-15 may volunteer only with their parent volunteering and supervising them.
+At our ReStore: Volunteers ages 14-15 may volunteer only with a supervising adult age 21+ volunteering and supervising them.
 Ages 16+ may volunteer independently.
-All volunteers under 18 must arrive with a waiver signed by their parent/legal guardian.
+All volunteers under 18 must arrive with a waiver signed by their parent/legal guardian mailed to our Warminster offices in advance.

 - Construction sites: Wednesday–Saturday